tra38/hack-an-engineer/README.md

 *Example Hacks*

-- **Selective facts (intentional)**: Share partial facts with your followers (i.e., factual coverage that only shows part of the picture - and conveniently ignores facts that don't support a pre-existing view) (Example: Partisan news organizations, competing cryptocurrency projects; for more background, see [my article on selective facts](https://qz.com/1130094/todays-biggest-threat-to-democracy-isnt-fake-news-its-selective-facts/))
+- **Selective facts (intentional)**: Share partial facts with your followers (i.e., factual coverage that only shows part of the picture - and conveniently ignores facts that don't support a pre-existing view)
-- **Fake News**: False content that comport to reader’s views (example: fake news)
+- **Fake News**: False content that comport to reader’s views
-- **Glurge**:  False content that aims to "inspire" readers; as they don't advocate for a political position, they tend to avoid as much scrunity as "fake news" (example: [Snopes' page on "glurge"](https://www.snopes.com/fact-check/category/glurge-gallery/))
+- **Glurge**:  False content that aims to "inspire" readers; as they don't advocate for a political position, they tend to avoid as much scrunity as "fake news"
 - **Comment Filtering**: When an organization controls the Facebook page or website, comments can be filtered to highlight a favored view
-  - Example at Missouri Electric Cooperatives [link](https://www.documentcloud.org/documents/4452940-Pruitt-Events-a-Look-Behind-the-Scenes.html#document/p34/a422033):
->  Our plan will be to promote the feel-good activity and news from the event.
-Comments that are positive will be liked and possibly shared.
-Comments that are derogatory and/or abusive will be hidden from public view.
-Commenter receives no notification this hiding has happened.
-- **Astroturfing**: Troll armies upvote and positively comment on their posts (Example: [Russia's Internet Research Agency](https://www.nytimes.com/2018/02/18/world/europe/russia-troll-factory.html))
+- **Astroturfing**: Troll armies upvote and positively comment on their posts

 *Other Issues*

 - **Selective facts (unintentional)**: Algorithms favor factual coverage that only shows part of the picture, as this maximizes engagement; key issue with relying on likeminded friends and algorithms that focuses primarily on engagement to dictate content
-- **Extreme “other”**: Lack of empathy for other side, as more relevant to see the most extreme actions of the other side and ignore the poor actions of the most extreme people on your side (example: [CIA deaths versus limited coverage in US of CIA actions elsewhere](https://www.nytimes.com/2017/05/20/world/asia/china-cia-spies-espionage.html), [one cryptocurrency subreddit’s view on another](https://twitter.com/FEhrsam/status/892429946550837248))
+- **Extreme “other”**: Lack of empathy for other side, as more relevant to see the most extreme actions of the other side and ignore the poor actions of the most extreme people on your side
 - **Clickbait**: Decision of clickworthiness made on title alone, leading to incentives for clickworthy titles and easily explained content

 #### *Reddit and Hacker News*